 Having depression is a serious health risk.
-Not only does it make your life more difficult in the moment, untreated depression may also pose serious health risks later in life.
+Not only does it make your life more difficult in the moment, but untreated depression may also pose serious health risks later in life.
 This makes it incredibly important to recognize and treat your depression early on.
 If you are interested in learning more about the long-term risks of untreated depression and how you can treat it, keep reading.

 What is depression?